-Much of my time in the office and on Sunday mornings is spent coaching the staff and, sometimes, volunteers.
+Much of my time in the office and on Sunday mornings is spent coaching staff and volunteers.

 It’s interesting.
-In thinking about this post I checked out Wikipedia and Dictionary.Com to get a definition of the word “coach.”
+In thinking about this topic, I checked out Wikipedia and Dictionary.Com to get a definition of the word “coach.”
 There were many.
-I guess the most relevant definition came from Wikipedia: “Coaching – the practice of guiding an individual through a process.”
+I guess the most relevant description came from Wikipedia: “Coaching – the practice of guiding an individual through a process.”

 That’s pretty much it.
 Right?
-As coaches, we are pretty much “guiding” our staffs “through a process.”
+As coaches, we are pretty much “guiding” our staff “through a process.”

 I would break the coaching responsibility of the executive pastor down into two main areas.

-On any given Sunday I spend much of my time during services walking into a few children’s classrooms or The Warehouse (our middle school student experience).
-I’ll observe, ask questions of the volunteers, and “chat” with the staff leader(s).
+On any given Sunday, I spend much of my time during services walking into a few children’s classrooms or The Warehouse (our middle school student experience).
+I’ll observe, ask the volunteers questions, and “chat” with the staff leader(s).

 There’s also a more formal method or area of the executive pastor’s coaching responsibility.
 Time must be scheduled on some regular frequency to meet one-on-one with staff.

 Leadership technique is discussed and pondered.
-Difficulties they are facing are discussed, whether they be equipment, facilities, volunteers, staff, budget, or anything else.
-The executive pastor is helping them to choose a direction and work on their role as leaders of their ministries.
+The difficulties they face are discussed, whether they be equipment, facilities, volunteers, staff, budget, or anything else.
+The executive pastor helps them choose a direction and work on their role as leaders of their ministries.